mvolkmann/blog/src/deno.md

 "10 Things I Regret About Node.js" %}.
 A prototype of Deno was presented during this talk.

+Version 1.0 of Deno was released on May 13, 2020.
+It is open source and uses the MIT license.

 The Deno core team, in order of commits, consists of Ryan Dahl (Google),
 Bartek Iwańczuk